benduran/simplestyle/README.md

   - Called on all style rule objects *before* generating the CSS string to be used
 - `posthook`
   - Called on all style rule objects *after* the CSS string has been generated, but before it has been written to the DOM in a `<style />` tag
+- When creating a plugin, for improved SEO, it is **highly recommended** that you prefix the plugin package name with `simplestyle-js-plugin-*`.
+  - See the official `postcss` Simplestyle plugin as an example: [simplestyle-js-plugin-postcss](https://www.npmjs.com/package/simplestyle-js-plugin-postcss)

 ### Prehook Plugin Example *Poor Man's Autoprefixer*
 ```